-Firstly, we must understand what ligaments are and what purpose they serve.
-A ligament is a strong but flexible band that connects 2 bones in a joint.
-Along with the joint capsule, it aids in stabilizing of the joint.
-Ligaments provide passive stability by limiting excessive movement in unwanted directions.
 However, the role of a ligament is not limited to passively ensuring the stability of a joint.
-There are several nerve endings inside our ligaments which are, in fact, receptors that tell our brain about the position of our joint in space; this is what is known as proprioception.
-The receptors send signals that travel through our nervous system to our brain, which then sends a command to the muscles around the joint to provide active stability and control in order to prevent excessive movement that could lead to injury.
+Our ligaments have several nerve endings that are, in fact, receptors that inform us about the position of our joint in space; what is called proprioception.
+These receptors send signals that travel through our nervous system to our brain.
+Following analysis of these signals, the brain sends a command to the muscles around the joint to control the joint and avoid excessive movements that could lead to injury.

-In some cases, despite optimal rehabilitation after a complete tear of the ACL, significant instability persists and the knee may buckle unpredictably.
-In this case, surgery is considered as the next option.
-However, we know that the better the knee has healed before undergoing surgery, the easier the rehabilitation after surgery will be.
-It is therefore essential after an injury to the ACL to properly rehabilitate the patient’s mobility, strength and control of the knee, whether surgery is considered or not at that point in time.
+It happens that in some cases, despite optimal rehabilitation after a complete tear, significant instability persists with unpredictable evasions of the knee.
+In this case, surgery often becomes the option to consider.
+It is known, however, that the better the knee has recovered before surgery, the easier it will be for rehabilitation after surgery.
+It is therefore essential after a tear of the anterior crusader to properly re-educate the mobility, strength and control of the knee, whether surgery is considered or not.